vi/websocat/doc/endpoints.md

 Console, terminal: read bytes from stdin, write bytes to stdout.

-Uses additional thread, which may cause lower latency and thoughput.
+Uses additional thread, which may cause lower latency and throughput.

 Prefixes: